amin-ta/testCodex/README.md

 Datasets are stored under the `datasets/` directory created at runtime.

+### Face landmark demo

+A small demo for detecting face landmarks with [ml5.js](https://ml5js.org/) and overlaying a simple 3D hair model is provided under `mlops_system/static/face_app/`.
+Open `index.html` in that folder directly in a browser or serve it with any static HTTP server.
+No Python backend is required to run this page.

 ## Usage

 Install the required packages and run the server.
 The root page `/` provides a simple browser UI for uploading datasets and starting training jobs: